jnorthrup/TrikeShed/README.md

-* [x] Duck-typing CSV-Cursor which includes varchar width sizing and narrowing numerical of types and float/integer detection on imported columns. supports explicit ISAM transcription on initial scan. heap stores only index to first records for CSV cursors.
+* [x] Duck-typing CSV-Cursor which includes varchar width sizing and narrowing numerical of types and float/integer detection on imported columns. supports explicit ~~ISAM~~ FlatFile transcription on initial scan. heap stores only index to first records for CSV cursors.

 * [x] JSON indexer/reifier/path-selector written for simplicity and speed.
 This is not a serdes library.